Cash Flow Deals

 Common questions

-Can I sell my house after a foreclosure case has been filed in Florida?
+Can I sell my house during foreclosure in Florida?